Chip-Biscuit/hp-half-blood-prince-fix/README.md

 you can edit settings in d3d9.ini

 Default for FPS uncap is 280 which is the max you can cap it down to whatever you like in the ini.
+YOU NEED TO DISABLE VSYNC FOR THE FPS TO BE UNCAPPED.

 Default for resolution is 2 (1920 x 1080)